Traveling to Cuba with Kids: What to Expect & Tips for Families

 A Warm Welcome

 Cubans love children!
-Families traveling with kids will often receive warm smiles and friendly interactions from locals.
+Families travelling with kids will often receive warm smiles and friendly interactions from locals.
 Expect people to go out of their way to accommodate you, whether it’s in restaurants, hotels, or on the streets.

 Limited Wi-Fi, More Connection

 Cuba is one of the few places where Wi-Fi isn’t readily available everywhere.
 This can be an adjustment, but it also offers a rare opportunity to unplug and be fully present with your family.
 Bring travel games, books, and a sense of adventure to make the most of offline moments.
+When I was travelling with the kids, we were able to use my Canadian mobile phone on a (roam like at home, travel package).
+Using the mobile phone in combination with a VPN (we used Proton VPN), we were able to access any websites we chose, download some Spanish translation plugins for Google Translate, and send emails.
+That said, don't design your trip around the assumption that internet access will be reliable.

 Classic Cars & Cobblestone Streets

 Havana’s old-fashioned American cars and colorful streets are like a real-life museum.
 Kids will love the novelty of riding in a classic convertible!
 However, cobblestone streets can be tricky for strollers, so consider bringing a lightweight, foldable option if needed.
+The kids and I thought these giant cruiser cars were pretty neat.
+I was amused that the speedometer in the car, in which we were chauffeured, was replaced by a mobile phone using GPS to estimate speed.

 Delicious, Kid-Friendly Food

-Tips for Traveling with Kids in Cuba
+Tips for Travelling with Kids in Cuba

 1. Pack Smart

 Since certain items may be harder to find in Cuba, bring essentials like sunscreen, insect repellent, hand sanitizer, and any medications your family may need.
 A refillable water bottle with a filter is also a great idea.
+We also brought emergency medications we could imagine ourselves needing if someone became sick, packs that could be frozen in the freezer and then used to cool ourselves in the evening if the airconditioner fails to keep us cool.
+We brought enough clothing that we would not have to wash anything while we were travelling (although, we did of course wash t-shirts, shorts, and bathing-suits easily in the sink).

 2. Plan Your Activities Wisely